lidofinance/depositor-bot/README.md

 Once a sufficient number of messages is collected to constitute a quorum, the bot proceeds to initiate a deposit into the designated staking module.
 This deposit is executed using the depositBufferedEther function within the "DepositSecurityModule" smart contract.

+Direct deposit happens when we see that vault has accumulated some threshold and depositor wants to deposit to the preconfigured module.
+If the threshold is passed then depositor bot will call contract to deposit.

 **The Pauser Bot** obtains pause message from Council Daemon and enacts pause deposits on protocol.
 Pause can occurs when Lido detects stealing.

 **The Unvetting Bot** obtains unvet message from Council Daemon and enacts unvet on the specified node operator.